Hike the Bartram Trail to Dicks Creek Falls, an enormous tumbling waterfall on the ultra-scenic banks of the Chattooga River.

 Dicks Creek Falls: the hike

-The adventure begins at a small parking area off the gravel Sandy Ford Road (view maps and driving directions), just before the road crosses Dicks Creek.
-The trail hikes eastbound, diving into the forest and crossing a small, shallow-flowing creek.
-Tall hardwoods stretch skyward, and the forest is lush and green under the tree canopy, dominated by dense thickets of doghobble.
+The adventure begins at a trailhead off the gravel Sandy Ford Road (view maps and driving directions).
+The trailhead is located south of the wet vehicle crossing through Dicks Creek, requiring a bridge-less crossing of the creek if traveling from Warwoman Road.
+The hike begins following the yellow-blazed Bartram Trail to the northeast.
+Tall hardwoods stretch skyward, and the forest is lush and green under the tree canopy.

 The hike continues its descent, reaching the river’s sandy banks at .6 mile.
 The views of the Chattooga are outstanding, stretching westward to a broad meander bordered by large rock outcrops on the river’s shore.
 Just ahead, the river spills over a series of wide rock shoals, tumbling and cascading in small waterfalls.